MartinAriasV/Explorador-de-Emociones/docs/APP_BLUEPRINT.md

 /**
  * A custom error class designed to be consumed by an LLM for debugging.
  * It structures the error information to mimic the request object
  * available in Firestore Security Rules.
+Works on both client and server.
  */
 export class FirestorePermissionError extends Error {
   public readonly request: SecurityRuleRequest;